Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial/get-started.md

 - a planned duration
 - a machine

-After entering a name and selecting a duration, the `Place task" button will still be greyed out as your system does not know of a machine yet.
+After entering a name and selecting a duration, the `Place task` button will still be greyed out as your system does not know of a machine yet.

 In order to let your system know of a new machine, start the wago-connector app: